delwiv/swing-family/README.md

-# trio-rsh.fr
+# swing-family.fr
-Website for the french Jazz band Trio RSH
+Website for the french swing band Swing Family
 Made freely for a relative.

 Open source (GPL v3)